-This article is the third and final of our series where we have been taking a look at the elements of hardscaping in an aquascape in greater detail.
+This article is the third and final of our series where we have been taking a look at the elements of hardscaping in greater detail.
 In part 3 we will look at how driftwood is used in aquascaping.
-We will look at common types of driftwood used, ways of using driftwood in the nature aquarium, the relationship between driftwood and rocks in an aquascape, how to prepare aquarium driftwood for your aquascape, and finally some tips to prevent driftwood from floating!
+We will look at common types of driftwood used, ways of using driftwood in the Nature Aquarium, the relationship between driftwood and aquascaping rocks, how to prepare aquarium driftwood for your aquascape, and finally some tips to prevent driftwood from floating!

 Every individual piece of driftwood will have its own unique aesthetic.
 Many types of driftwood will work well in your aquarium, but some may effect your aquarium’s water chemistry.
 For a healthy aquarium, select the correct driftwood for your set-up.

 This dark aquarium driftwood featuring linear shapes is collected in South-East Asia.
 Although many fish prefer the water tea-coloured and acidic, this type of driftwood is very rarely used in aquascaping.

 The Malaysian driftwood darkens and lowers the pH of the aquarium water.
 The upside of the Malaysian driftwood is the ease at which you can position it in the aquarium as it sinks rather than float.